stkenny/stkenny.github.io/_posts/2018-01-01-app_to_engine.markdown

 end
 {% endhighlight %}

-Because of this we need to add a file in ```app/models```.

-{% highlight ruby %}
-module DriBatchIngest
-  def self.table_name_prefix
-    'batch_ingest_'
-  end
-end
-{% endhighlight %}

-This saves us from having to add the tablename to each model class.
 This engine now encapsulates all the batch ingest functionality needed by the main DRI repository application.
 You can see the full engine in the DRI [github](https://github.com/Digital-Repository-of-Ireland/dri-batch-ingest).